Microsoft/BotBuilder-Location/CSharp/README.md

 context.Call(locationDialog, (dialogContext, result) => {...});
 ````

-### Using channel's native location widget if available (e.g. Facebook) and having Bing try to reverse geo-code the provided coordinates to automatically fill-in address fields:
+FB Messenger by default returns only the lat/long coordinates for the location selected in the widget.
+You can additionally use the following option to have Bing reverse geo-code the returned coordinates and automatically fill in the remaining address fields.

 ````C#
 var apiKey = WebConfigurationManager.AppSettings["BingMapsApiKey"];